WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-12-06-aad-authentication-for-applications-running-in-aks-to-access-azure-sql-databases.md

 ## Conclusion

-Getting started with AAD authentication is not easy and Microsoft's documentation is incomplete and a bit missleading at the time of this writing.
+Getting started with AAD authentication is not easy and Microsoft's documentation is incomplete and a bit misleading at the time of this writing.
 There are several approaches and it took me some time to get it working.
 Once you figured out how it works, it is quite simple to configure, as you have seen in this post.

 In my next post, I will show you how to make the necessary changes in the CI pipeline so that everything gets configured and deployed automatically.

-You can find the code of the demo on <a href="https://github.com/WolfgangOfner/MicroserviceDemo/tree/master/CustomerApi" target="_blank" rel="noopener noreferrer">Github</a>.
+You can find the code of the demo on <a href="https://github.com/WolfgangOfner/MicroserviceDemo/tree/master/CustomerApi" target="_blank" rel="noopener noreferrer">GitHub</a>.

 This post is part of ["Microservice Series - From Zero to Hero"](/microservice-series-from-zero-to-hero).